fflch/ansible-role-sambadc/README.md

 Role Name
 =========

+This role only does two jobs:
+ - Create a new Domain Controler (DC) in a samba server
+ - Join a new DC to a existent DC group

+ This role does not do the following, but depends then operaring:

+ - Install samba
+ - Configure resolv.conf

-This role is a collection of codes and ideas from another roles:
+Said that, this role contains a lot of codes and ideas copied from another roles and were grouped here to achieve a different approach to setup samba dc.

  - https://github.com/yamb00/ansible-role-samba/: This role implement a